 Ben joined Watsi on June 28th, 2015.
 Four years ago, Ben became the 1676th member to automatically support a new Watsi patient every month.
-Since then, 3,951 more people have become monthly donors!
-Ben's most recent donation supported Kheang, a man from Cambodia, to fund spinal surgery.
+Since then, 4,280 more people have become monthly donors!
+Ben's most recent donation supported Nibleti, a baby boy from Tanzania, to fund hydrocephalus treatment.

 Ben has funded healthcare for 61 patients in 10 countries.